 Meals: The food served at GDA is fresh and hearty fare.
 Our cook takes great pride in pleasing the students, and special needs such as diabetic or vegetarian diets are easily accommodated.

-Visiting Hours: After the first week students can receive visitors on Sunday afternoons, and Wednesday and Friday evenings.
+Visiting Hours: After the first week students can receive visitors on Sunday afternoons, and Friday evenings.
 Students may leave the premises with friends, but until they complete the course, their dogs must stay behind.

 Graduation Ceremony: On the third Sunday of the training course, a Graduation Ceremony is held to acknowledge all those who have been involved in the guide dog process.
 Friends and family join in to celebrate the students accomplishments, handlers and puppy-raisers meet to trade stories about their wonderful dogs, volunteers, sponsors and staff are recognized.
 It is a celebration of partnership, a family reunion of sorts, when all the elements of Guide Dogs of America come together.
 The general public is always welcome to attend.